 In December 2018, Prime Minister Justin Trudeau told Canadians that his government was looking for ways “to stop exporting these vehicles to Saudi Arabia.”
 Unfortunately, there has been no follow-up on this issue since.

 As the Canadian government makes its decision, the situation on the ground continues to deteriorate.
-According to a recent UN report, approximately 70,000 Yemenis have died since the beginning of 2016.
+According to a recent UN reportOpens a new window, approximately 70,000 Yemenis have died since the beginning of 2016.
 At the moment, three civilians are killed every day in Yemen – one person every eight hours.
 More than 10 million people are on the brink of starvation and 18 million people do not know when their next meal will be.
 This food crisis could get worse in the coming months, as the price of food continues to skyrocket.
 In fact, it has increased by a third over the last year.

 Women and girls bear the brunt of this devastating situation.
 Desperation is pushing some hungry and isolated families to marry off their daughters, sometimes as young as three years old, to get food and try to save the rest of their family.